deankoch/UYRW_data/markdown/get_landuse.md

 ## project data

-A list object definition here (`files.towrite`) is hidden from markdown output…
+A list object definition here (`files.towrite`) has been hidden from the markdown output for brevity.
+The list itemizes all files written by the script along with a short description.
+We use a helper function to write this information to disk:

-…Write this information to disk and print the list of files to be written

 ``` r
 landuse.meta = my_metadata('get_landuse', files.towrite, overwrite=TRUE)